 World War I challenged the market considerably.
 While the war effort required even more iron smelting than ever before, the introduction of new players in the market such as BHP threatened the Hoskin Bros’ market share.
 BHP opened a plant in Newcastle in 1915 which continued to operate for over eighty years since.
 To counter this, Hoskins Bros diversified into work from Lithgow’s Small Arms factory which financed further expansion of the Blast Furnace, which ended up with five blowing engines in 1923 and made it the largest in Australia at 400 tons.

-Shortly after, the decision was made to move operations to Port Kembra, the portside town 200 kilometres away that offered more natural resources and transport options.
+Shortly after, the decision was made to move operations to Port Kembla, the portside town 200 kilometres away that offered more natural resources and transport options.
 While a skeleton crew remained until 1932, the Lithgow Blast Furnace was formally abandoned in 1928.

 Demolition and Rebirth

 The process of demolishing the Blast Furnace took almost four years.
-While all the internal machinery was transported out to Port Kembra, repeated attempts to destroy the solidly-built walls and foundations were met with little success.
+While all the internal machinery was transported out to Port Kembla, repeated attempts to destroy the solidly-built walls and foundations were met with little success.
 Thus, the remnants of the Furnace were left mostly intact.
 Residents of Lithgow reported that, beyond the lack of smoke emitting from the Furnace’s chimneys, the biggest change they noticed was the deafening silence that changed the city’s soundscape for decades.

 The Lithgow City Council bought the site and, in 1988, opened it to the public as the Lithgow Blast Furnace Park.
 Work continued to improve the site’s access and facilities until it was re-opened in May 2018, welcoming visitors to explore, play and relax around this historic landmark.